maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

-In practice, it is convenient to implement the algorithm by associating matrix blocks $$H_{ij}$$ with edges $$(i, j)$$ in the adjacency graph.
+In practice, it is convenient to implement the algorithm by associating matrix blocks $$H_{ij}$$ with edges $$(i, j)$$ in the graph.
 We will assume that the initial set of edges only contains edges corresponding to the lower triangular part of $$H$$.

-The process of orienting the adjacency graph as a DAG will **reverse** some edges in the graph, which corresponds to **transposing** their matrix block.
+The process of orienting the graph as a DAG will **reverse** some edges in the graph, which corresponds to **transposing** their matrix block.
 After the DAG is obtained, operations on predecessor/successor vertices will be achieved through the in/out edge sets.
 Depending on which matrix block is needed, some matrix transposing might be required, for instance:

 <div class="algorithm" markdown="1">
   - for each vertex $$i$$: